cdl-geneseo/critical-digital-practices/index.md

 Module 1: Meet Your Computer
 Module 2: The Command Line
 Module 3: What is Text?
 Module 4: Internet and Web
-Module 5: Open for Learning
-Module 6: Working with Data
+Module 5: Working with Data
 Module 7: Content Management: WordPress and Omeka
 Module 8: A Very Brief Introduction to the Python Programming Language